abisop/nuttx-docs/en/platforms/arm/lpc17xx/index.md

 boards.

 1.  **Nucleus2G LPC1768**

     -   Some initial files for the LPC17xx family were released in NuttX 5.6, but
     -   The first functional release for the NXP LPC1768/Nucleus2G occurred with NuttX 5.7 with Some additional enhancements through NuttX-5.9.
 Refer to the NuttX board [README](https://bitbucket.org/patacongo/obsoleted/src/master/configs/nucleus2g/README.txt) file for further information.

     That initial, 5.6, basic release included *timer* interrupts and a *serial console* and was verified using the NuttX OS test (`apps/examples/ostest`).
 Configurations available include include a
-    verified NuttShell (NSH) configuration (see `NSH <nsh>`).
-The NSH configuration supports the Nucleus2G's microSD slot and additional configurations are available to exercise the USB serial and USB mass storage devices.
+    verified NuttShell (NSH) configuration (see
+    `NSH <nsh>`{.interpreted-text role="ref"}).
+The NSH configuration
+    supports the Nucleus2G\'s microSD slot and additional configurations are available to exercise the USB serial and USB mass storage devices.
 However, due to some technical reasons, neither the SPI nor the USB device drivers are fully verified.
 (Although they have since been verified on other platforms; this needs to be revisited on the Nucleus2G).

     **Obsoleted**.
 Support for the Nucleus2G board was terminated on 2016-04-12.
 There has not been any activity with the commercial board in a few years and it no longer appears to be available from